Kahlil Lewis: Atlanta Falcons

 Lewis was briefly signed by the Atlanta Falcons but waived in the preseason.

 Seattle Seahawks

 He was picked up by the Seattle Seahawks but waived on September 2, 2019.

 Houston Roughnecks

-Lewis was selected 15th overall by the Houston Roughnecks in the 2020 XFL Draft.
+Lewis was selected 15th overall by the Houston Roughnecks in the 2020 XFL draft.
 On February 8, 2020, in his XFL debut for Houston against the Los Angeles Wildcats, Lewis had five catches for 45 yards and a touchdown but garnered attention for vomiting on the field.
 He finished the season with 24 receptions for 220 yards and a touchdown.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 Lewis signed with the Hamilton Tiger-Cats of the CFL on February 2, 2021.
 He was released on June 10, 2021.

 Philadelphia Stars

 Lewis signed with the Philadelphia Stars of the United States Football League on April 30, 2022, and was subsequently transferred to the team's inactive roster.
 On February 23, 2023, Lewis was released by the Stars.